socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-13-JSX.md

     </div>

 [VO]
+JSX is a markup language, that lets us write something that looks a lot like HTML, in javascript.

+[SC]

+[VO]
+Now, notice, I said, kind of like HTML.

+Here's a little JSX.
+You can see, it's not quite HTML.
+First off, notice how, instead of writing class, we write className, to add a class?
+Where have we seen that before?

+[SC]

+[VO]
+Oh, yeah.

+Remember how we used camel case to target specific properties of DOM nodes?

+This is very similar.

-JSX is a markup language, and it looks kind of like HTML, but really it's a way of writing DOM-manipulating javascript in a concise and declarative manner.
+While it looks like HTML, JSX is actually a way of writing DOM-manipulating javascript in a concise and declarative manner.

 [SC]